What is an Information Technology Degree?

 What Can You Do with an Information Technology Degree?

-An Information Technology (IT) degree opens up numerous career opportunities across various industries, each offering different roles and responsibilities.
+An information technology degree opens up numerous career opportunities across various industries, each offering different roles and responsibilities.

 • Network Administrator: Network administrators are responsible for managing and maintaining an organization’s computer networks.
 They ensure that network infrastructure is up-to-date, secure, and running smoothly, handling tasks such as configuring network hardware and troubleshooting connectivity issues.